jraiskin/Automated_categorization_medication/log_progress_lab.md

 https://blogs.ethz.ch/isgdmath/tensorflow/
 **Long-Term Goals / Guidelines / Notes:**
 Explain why we did not use Mimic data for training (GSN codes, text too clean w/o variation).
 Potentially validate LSTM architecture on Mimic data.
-Perform prediction on text (+timestamp), the class would be the perscription given shortly after (given timestamp).
+Perform prediction on text (+timestamp), the class would be the prescription given shortly after (given timestamp).
 Look for literature if something similar has been done before.
 Explain why we did not use batch normalization.
 Mention that dynamic learning rate with GD optimizer was tested and not chosen.
 Mention that character embedding was tested and not chosen (one hot representation was superior).